Juror testifies comments by clerk of court influenced her decision to convict Alex Murdaugh of murder | KRDO

 By Dakin Andone, Dianne Gallagher and Maxime Tamsett, CNN

-Columbia, South Carolina (CNN) — One of the jurors who found Alex Murdaugh guilty of murdering his wife and 22-year-old son testified Monday that comments made by Colleton County, South Carolina, Clerk of Court influenced her verdict.
+Columbia, South Carolina (CNN) — One of the jurors who found Alex Murdaugh guilty of murdering his wife and 22-year-old son testified Monday comments made by the Colleton County, South Carolina, clerk of court influenced her verdict – an allegation which is key to Murdaugh’s quest for a new trial.

-The juror was the first questioned Monday as part of a hearing to decide whether Murdaugh should receive a new murder trial, as his attorneys allege the clerk of court, Rebecca “Becky” Hill, tampered with the jury.
-Hill denies the allegations.
+But every other juror questioned as part of an evidentiary hearing testified their verdicts were not influenced by the clerk, Rebecca “Becky” Hill, who’s been accused by Murdaugh and his attorneys of inappropriately discussing the case with jurors and pressuring them to conclude deliberations quickly.

+Hill has denied the allegations, and she did so again while testifying at the hearing Monday afternoon.
-The juror, identified as Juror Z, testified she was influenced by remarks Hill made prior to the jury rendering its verdict, telling the judge she heard the clerk say to “watch his actions” and “to watch him closely.”

-Hill’s remarks, Juror Z said, “made it seem like he was already guilty.”
+The first juror questioned Monday, identified as Juror Z, testified she was influenced by remarks Hill made, telling the judge she heard the clerk say to “watch his actions” and to “watch him closely.”
+Hill’s comments, Juror Z said, “made it seem like he was already guilty.”
 Asked if Hill’s comments affected her finding of guilt, the juror said, “Yes, ma’am.”

-In their motion for a new trial, Murdaugh and his attorneys allege Hill inappropriately discussed the case with jurors, pressured them to conclude deliberations quickly and misrepresented information to the trial judge about a juror who was ultimately dismissed.
-Hill did this, Murdaugh’s defense team claims, “to secure for herself a book deal and media appearances that would not happen in the event of a mistrial.”
+Juror Z was also asked about an affidavit where she indicated she had questions about Murdaugh’s guilt but voted for a guilty verdict “because I felt pressure by the other jurors.”
+Asked by the judge if it was “a more accurate statement of how you felt,” the juror said, “Yes, ma’am,” affirming she stood by the affidavit.

+The affidavit also said prior to Murdaugh testifying, Hill told the jurors “not to be fooled” by evidence offered by the defense.
+The juror wrote she took it as an indication Murdaugh would lie.

 Hill filed a signed affidavit last November denying 26 specific accusations from Murdaugh’s motion for a new trial.
 The South Carolina Attorney General’s office, which led the prosecution against Murdaugh, has urged the courts to deny the motion.